Tag Archives: Jesus

 • The Parable of the Sower (Mark 4:3-9)

 The Parable of the Sower is so important in the gospels that it is repeated six times (twice in Matthew, twice in Mark, and twice in Luke).
 In the story, Jesus throws his seed out indiscriminately and stands back to see what might happen.
 Some of the seed takes hold and produces prodigiously, while some of the seed does not fare so well.
-Interestingly, Jesus seems to expect 100% germination, while allowing that only about 25% of the seed will mature.
+Interestingly, Jesus seems to expect at least 75% of the seed to germinate, while allowing that only about 25% will mature (the seed that falls on good ground).

 And paraphrasing some other encouraging words of Jesus: